 Student Practice Certification—Other States

 Most states have court rules and procedures to certify an eligible law student to appear on a client’s behalf, under the supervision of a licensed attorney in that state.
-Students seeking practice certification outside of Minnesota are responsible for researching the certification requirement for the state in question, and submitting to the Law School Registrar’s Office all relevant forms and instructions.
-Questions regarding non-Minnesota student practice certification should be directed to the Registrar’s Office at email@example.com.
+Students seeking practice certification outside of Minnesota are responsible for researching the certification requirement for the state in question, and submitting to the Law School Registrar’s Office (email@example.com) all relevant forms and instructions.
+The Registrar will obtain the Dean's signature.
+Questions regarding student practice certification outside of Minnesota should be directed to the Registrar’s Office at firstname.lastname@example.org.

 Class of 2006 through current class

-Unofficial transcripts are available online at One Stop: http://onestop.umn.edu/grades_and_transcripts/index.html.
+Unofficial transcripts are available online at One Stop.

-Official transcripts can only be obtained from the Student Services Center at 130 West Bank Skyway or online at http://onestop.umn.edu/grades_and_transcripts/official_transcripts/index.html
+Official transcripts can be obtained online or from the One Stop Student Services Center at 130 West Bank Skyway.

 Alumni of classes 2005 and earlier

-Both official and unofficial transcripts may be obtained from the Law School by completing a Request Form or by sending a written, signed request to the Assistant Registrar.
-Official transcripts are $15.00 each and checks should be payable to the University of Minnesota.
-We are not able to accept credit cards.
-There is no charge for unofficial copies.
+Both official and unofficial transcripts may be obtained from the Law School by completing a Transcript Request Form or by sending a written, signed request to the Office of Student Affairs.
+There is no charge for official or unofficial transcripts.

 Faxed transcript requests are accepted but must include your handwritten signature.
-If requesting an official transcript by fax, payment can be mailed separately.
 Email requests are not accepted at this time.

 Transcript requests may be mailed or faxed to: